CinchBlue/Flexiglass/README.md

 * Boost.Any (Boost version 1.57.0)

 And that's it.
-The Makefile is set to look for Boost in a directory called "dependencies/boost", so just download the latest version of Boost that is still compatible with Boost.Any, place it under dependencies, and then rename the folder to Boost.
+Boost.Any is already able to be compiled into the library without any external requirements on your part.
+It's also in the include/boost directory.

 On Windows, if you use MinGW-w64 you need only use these commands: